ADULT-PROTECTION

 FORENSIC-LINGUISTICS

-Members will discuss the use of linguistic evidence in court, features of courtroom and legal discourse including courtroom interpreting, and other aspects of the relationship between Language and the Law.
-Most members are academic linguists, though researchers in other disciplines are welcome.
+Members discuss the use of linguistic evidence in court, features of courtroom and legal discourse including courtroom interpreting, and other aspects of the relationship between Language and the Law.
+List members include academic linguists, academic and practising lawyers and legal interpreters, though researchers in other disciplines are welcome.

 GLOBALFORUM